b-coimbra/sushi.rb/README.md

 - To integrate with Cmder (or ConEmu), open the settings and go to `Startup > Tasks` and paste the location to `C:\<path-to-executable>\shell.exe`

 ### Dependencies
-- There are no dependencies for the binaries, except having a font that supports unicode characters if you care how the prompt looks.
+- There are no dependencies for the binaries, except having a patched font that supports unicode characters if you care how the prompt looks. (see [Powerline fonts](https://github.com/powerline/fonts))

 ### Building